 How to Organize a Winter Picnic in the Snow

-Here are our best tips to ensure you have a fun (and, most importantly, warm!) experience every time you organize a winter picnic, whether that be with kids or just other grown-ups.
+Here are our best tips to ensure you have a warm and fun-filled experience, wherever you organize a winter picnic with kids or grown-up.

 The Essentials Before You Go

 - Check if starting a bonfire is allowed in the area you chose to have the picnic, you don’t want to get in trouble.

-- Bake some goodies (or live like a boss and get somebody else to bake them for you.
-After all, we can’t all be Gordon Ramsay).
+- Bake some goodies or have somebody else bake for you like a boss (we can’t all be Gordon Ramsay).

-- Prepare some hot drinks or soup and bring them with you in thermos flasks.
-Good ideas include tea, hot chocolate, coffee or spicy mulled wine to keep you hot from the inside.
+- Prepare some soup or hot drinks, bring them in thermoflasks.
+You can include spicy mulled wine, coffee, tea, or hot chocolate to keep you warm from the inside.

-- Wrap yourself up in several layers of clothing (you can take off layers if you start to get hot).
+- Dress accordingly wrap yourself up in several layers of clothing (you can reduce the layers if you start getting hot).

-- An extra pair of gloves, because your first pair of gloves will definitely get soaked.
+- An extra pair of gloves is needed because the first pair of gloves will most likely get soaked.

 - A waterproof mat to sit on.